 There is no shortage of opportunities to hike in Jordan.
 One popular hiking destination is the Ajloun Forest Reserve, which offers trails of all lengths and difficulties.
 Trekking in this protected nature reserve will be very different from most of the other Jordan hikes.

 The entrance fees are not included in the Jordan Pass and go towards maintaining the park.

 The reserve is located about an hour north of Amman and is home to a variety of wildlife, including the Striped Hyena and Crested Porcupine.

-If you want to stay overnight, you can opt to stay in the park’s wooden cabins.
-Or, you may decide to visit as a day trip from either Amman or Jerash and depending on the length of the trail you choose, you may also have time to visit nearby Ajloun Castle.
+If you want to stay overnight, you can stay in the park’s wooden cabins.
+Or, you may decide to visit as a day trip from Amman or Jerash, and depending on the length of the trail you choose, you may also have time to visit nearby Ajloun Castle.

 Some of the hikes require a guide, while others are easy to do on your own.
 No matter your skill level, you’ll find something suitable for you in the Ajloun Forest Reserve.
 Be sure to check trail conditions before beginning your hike as some trails in Jordan may be closed due to muddy conditions.

 The Jordan Trail – Most Epic Hike in Jordan